georchestra/georchestra/doc/setup/apache.md

 sudo openssl req -new -key georchestra.key -out georchestra.csr
 ```

-* fill the form without providing a password
+Fill the form without providing a password, and when asked for the Common Name, fill the server FQDN (here: vm-georchestra)
 ```
 Common Name (eg, YOUR name) []: put your server name (eg: vm-georchestra)
 ```